-• In the participant's home or out of the home in units of 15 minutes.
+- In the participant's home or out of the home in units of 15 minutes.
 Intended to provide short-term respite.
+Respite does not include - 35 | Page See page 3 of this document for additional requirements that apply to all AAW-enrolled service providers.

-Respite does not include room and board when provided in the participant's home.
+room and board when provided in the participant's home.